Hey Deanie: Cover versions

 "Hey Deanie" was covered by power pop artist Gary Charlson in 1981, as a live version.
 It was included on his Real Live album.

 Later uses

-A portion of the lyrics, "I stand accused, I'm in league with the forces of darkness; an incurable believer in the magic of a midnight sky" is currently being used for Cassidy's 2020-2022 American concert tour, The Magic of a Midnight Sky.
+A portion of the lyrics, "I stand accused, I'm in league with the forces of darkness; an incurable believer in the magic of a midnight sky" was being used for Cassidy's 2020–2023 American concert tour, The Magic of a Midnight Sky.